 One of the most important health tips you will ever receive is to stay hydrated by drinking lots of water throughout the day.
 Not only does a hydrated body operate healthier, but choosing to drink water instead of sugary drinks means fewer calories, less weight gain, and a smaller chance of diabetes or heart disease.
-Drinking water can be difficult though, especially when the water that comes from the tap is less than appetizing.
-However, there are ways to improve the quality of your tap water.
-One common source of bad tasting or smelling tap water is hydrogen sulfide gas, which makes the water smell like rotten eggs, but you can remove it.
+Drinking enough water can be a challenge, though, if the water coming from your kitchen tap smells terrible!

 Hydrogen sulfide gas occurs when sulfate, or sulfur bacteria, are present in your water.
-Consuming this smelly water won’t usually harm you, but it can do damage in other ways.
+If you have ever lived in a home with well water, you are probably very familiar with this smell.
+Consuming this water won’t usually harm you, but it can have adverse effects on your plumbing and fixtures over time.
 It can hurt your plumbing by producing slime and other bacteria that can create clogs.
 Hydrogen sulfide gas in your water can also be an indicator that your water line has been contaminated by sewage.
 There are plenty of reasons to take care of smelly water, and there are ways of finding out where it’s coming from.